The most common question we’re asked at Ten. And the answer is usually the same: “It depends on what you’re trying to achieve”.

 So, let’s look at the goals that Ten’s clients most often focus on.

-Training for a long, lean body, improved muscle tone and/or reduced back pain
+Training for a leaner body and/or reduced back pain

-Training for fat loss, increasing cardio fitness/endurance, and building muscle
+Training for fat loss, endurance, or muscle gain

 Don’t forget active recovery

 If you’re pushing yourself it’s important to build in time between these full-on sessions to allow your body to recover and strengthen.
 Something that keeps you moving, and hits the same muscle groups you’re targeting in your workouts.
-Swimming, yoga and hiking are all great low-impact ways to aid recovery, mobilise stiff joints, oxygenate the muscles and give the metabolism a gentle boost.
+Swimming, hiking and Ten Stretch Classes are all great low-impact ways to aid recovery, mobilise stiff joints, oxygenate the muscles and give the metabolism a gentle boost.

 Quality beats quantity